DataBiosphere/toil/docs/running.rst

 2. Run with default settings: ``python toil-sort-example.py file:jobStore``.
 3. Run with options: ``python toil-sort-example.py file:jobStore --num-lines 5000 --line-length 10 --workDir /tmp/``

+The ``if __name__ == '__main__'`` boilerplate is required to enable Toil to import the job functions defined in the script into the context of a Toil *worker* process.
+By invoking the script you created the *leader process*.
+A worker process is a separate process whose sole purpose is to host the execution of one or more jobs defined in that script.
+When using the single-machine batch system (the default), the worker processes will be running on the same machine as the leader process.
+With full-fledged batch systems like Mesos the worker processes will typically be started on separate machines.
+The boilerplate ensures that the pipeline is only started once–on the leader–but not when its job functions are imported and executed on the individual workers.

 Typing ``python toil-sort-example.py --help`` will show the complete list of arguments for the workflow which includes both Toil's and ones defined inside **toil-sort-example.py**.
 A complete explanation of Toil's arguments can be found in :ref:`commandRef`.